Canadian Food Inspection Agency

 The Canadian Food Inspection Agency (CFIA; Agence canadienne d'inspection des aliments (ACIA)) is a regulatory agency that is dedicated to the safeguarding of food, plants, and animals (FPA) in Canada, thus enhancing the health and well-being of Canada's people, environment and economy.
-The agency is governed by the Minister of Agriculture and Agri-Food and Minister of Health.
+The agency is responsible to the Minister of Health.

 The agency was created in April 1997 by the Canadian Food Inspection Agency Act for the purpose of consolidating the delivery of all federal food safety, animal health, and plant health regulatory programs in Canada.
 As such, the CFIA was established by combining and integrating the related inspection services of three separate federal government departments: